 PASTORAL INTERVIEWS AND CONCERNS Couples should plan to meet with Rev. Biedron well in advance of any public announcement of the wedding date in order to avoid scheduling conflicts.
 The Minister expects the opportunity to counsel with the couple regarding their readiness for marriage, the meaning of Christian marriage, and their plans and expectations concerning the ceremony itself.
 The number of sessions varies in each individual case.

-All weddings will be conducted by a Minister of North Church.
+All weddings will be conducted by a Minister of North Congregational.
 If a guest minister is to be invited to participate, Rev. Biedron must be consulted first.
-An invitation will then be extended by North Church to the visiting clergy.
-The Minister of North Church reserves the right to provide a replacement to officiate at the service and rehearsal if their personal or professional schedules make such a substitution desirable or necessary.
+An invitation will then be extended by North Congregational to the visiting clergy.
+The Minister of North Congregational reserves the right to provide a replacement to officiate at the service and rehearsal if their personal or professional schedules make such a substitution desirable or necessary.

 FACILITIES The Sanctuary of North Church has a seating capacity of about 300 persons.
 The Colby Pipe Organ and a piano are available for the ceremony.
 A candelabra can be provided.
 Rooms are available for the bride’s dressing room, and the groomsmen.
 In NO INSTANCE is it permissible to smoke or serve alcoholic beverages in the church building or on the church grounds.

 FLOWERS AND DECORATIONS You may provide floral decorations, special candles, a unity candle, bows, and a center aisle runner as desired; however, no nails, tacks, staples, clamps or scotch tape may be used on church furnishings.
 If necessary, masking tape may be used if removed immediately following the wedding.
 It is preferred that decorations be attached with ribbons or elastic bands.
 Arrangements for the delivery and set-up of the flowers must be made by the Monday prior to the wedding, through the church office.
 The church building is locked on Saturdays, so arrangements must be made for the florist to have access to the building.
 If you wish to donate the wedding flowers for the Sunday morning service, please inform the church office as soon as possible.